 Static site generators are useful for when you’re developing sites that don’t require a CMS, as they reduce development time by allowing you to focus more on the content of the site.
 They automatically concatenate your content files and your templates, so you only have to type out your templates once.

 I use Templer.
 It’s written in Perl, which as I stated above I am familiar with.
 Jekyll is significantly more popular, and is used to power GitHub pages.

 LetsEncrypt provide free SSL/TLS certificates that can be automatically renewed, also for free, every time they expire.
 I can’t think of a reason not to use LetsEncrypt certificates, but if you find one, I’ll throw out some paid alternatives.

 Alternatives: QEMU, VMWare Workstaton, Parallels Desktop (Mac Only).

 When I’m just firing up a VM to use a desktop OS that I don’t have installed on actual hardware, VirtualBox does the job just fine.
 If you aren’t comfortable with figuring out how to use hypervisors like bhyve, VirtualBox will work just fine.
 I use Vagrant to create, manage and run local web development stacks.
 I use bhyve for isolating software on my server, rather than using jails.

 Concluding My Development Environment

 That’s everything that I use, off the top of my head.
-If there’s a particular type of product that I haven’t covered that you’d like my opinions on, or if you’re interested in using any of the tools that I do but don’t quite know how, drop a comment, or ask me in the Rauchland Discord server or via Twitter.
+If there’s a particular type of product that I haven’t covered that you’d like my opinions on, or if you’re interested in using any of the tools that I do but don’t quite know how, as always, drop a comment below or join my Discord server.